mssreekala4u/retail-sales-analysis-sql/README.md

 # retail-sales-analysis-sql
-  Business Questions Addressed
+  Business Questions Addressed-
 Customer Insights: Who are our top 10% of customers by revenue, and what is their average order frequency?
 Product Performance: Which products contribute to 80% of the total revenue?
 Growth Trends: How do month-over-month sales compare across different regions?

-  Project Overview
+  Project Overview-
 This project transforms raw transactional data into a multi-layered business intelligence report.
 Using Advanced SQL, I developed a dual-perspective analysis:
 Customer-Level Reporting: Identifying high-value behavior and loyalty.
 Product-Level Analytics: Evaluating margins, growth, and contribution.

-  TeckStack
+  TeckStack-
 Language: SQL (T-SQL / PostgreSQL / MySQL)
 Key Features: Window Functions (LAG, RANK, SUM OVER), CTEs, Case Statements, Data Segmentation.

-  Analytical Deep Dives
+  Analytical Deep Dives-
 1. Customer-Level Reporting (The "Who")
 Goal: Identify top-tier customers and their purchasing consistency.
 SQL Highlight: Used RANK() and SUM() to segment customers by total spend.